 Croccante is Italy’s version of nut brittle.
 It’s a holiday treat many of our mothers, nonnas and zias typically made with almonds.
-A few years back, I discovered a recipe for croccante americano — aka peanut brittle — that is highly addictive and made even more delicious by a light sprinkling of sea salt as a final touch.
+A few years back, I discovered a recipe for croccante americano — aka peanut brittle — that is highly addictive and made even more delicious by a light sprinkling of flaked sea salt as a final touch.
 This recipe has become a favourite in our family and was featured in Panoram Italia magazine.

 - 2 cups sugar